Boreshban/DeepLearning-Assignments/README.md

 # DeepLearning-Assignments
-Deep Learning Assignments  - Sharif University of Technology
+Deep Learning Assignments  - Sharif University of Technology- Fall 2019

 This repo contains my Homework for this Course.